Single vs joint life insurance

 If you have loved ones who depend on you financially you may have a need for life insurance.
 Life insurance can be set up on a single life or joint life basis where an insurable interest exists between the applicants.
 When deciding which of these options is right for you, take stock of your present needs and, though it’s not nice to think about, prepare for worst-case scenarios.
 You may want to think about the following:

-Even though you are in a relationship, it doesn’t automatically mean that you have the same protection shortfalls.
+Even though you are in a relationship or friendship, it doesn’t automatically mean that you have the same protection shortfalls.
 Whether joint or single life policies are suitable will depend on what each of you wants to protect and for how long each of you want the cover to last.
 Depending on individual circumstances, this could make a joint life policy, single life policies or a combination of both the right choice for you.

 Joint life policies could be a good choice if you both need the same level of cover for the same length of time e.g. to cover a joint mortgage where the cash sum only needs to be paid once.
 Both policy holders would receive the same level of cover under a joint life policy, so if you have different protection needs, this may leave one partner with too much or too little protection.